danielhrisca/asammdf/doc/gui.rst

 X            Zoom to range          If the region is enabled, it will zoom to it M            Statistics             Toggle the display of the statistic panel R            Range                  Display a movable range that will trigger the display of the delta values for all plot channels [2]_
-S            Stack                  Y Stack all active channels so that they don't overlap, keeping the X-axis range Y            Lock/unlock region     Lock or unlock the left margin of the region .
+S            Stack all              Y Stack all active channels so that they don't overlap, keeping the X-axis range Shift+S      Stack selected         Y Stack all active selected channels so that they don't overlap; unselected channels are not stacked
+Y            Lock/unlock region     Lock or unlock the left margin of the region .
 Toggle dots            Toggle the display of signal samples (using dots affects performance) ←            Move cursor left       Moves the cursor to the next sample on the left